FREQUENTLY ASKED QUESTIONS

 I am a playwright / screenwriter.
 Can I send an incomplete script?

 I am a writer who has written quite a few pieces.
-Can I just pack an envelope full of my work and let you decide what to read?
+Can I just submit a smorgasbord of scribblings and let you decide what to read?

 Please try to find a reasonable number of pages to send in.
 We recommend that writers send in work samples that fall roughly within these guidelines: